mithril-security/blindbox/docs/docs/archives/deploy-API-server.md

 )
 ```

-We can now instruct the API to connect with our server instance, ratjer than creating a connection with Mithril Security's API Server, by providing our `BlindBoxConnection` object to the `connection` option when using our querying method.
+We can now instruct the API to connect with our server instance, rather than creating a connection with Mithril Security's API Server, by providing our `BlindBoxConnection` object to the `connection` option when using our querying method.

 ```python
 # Whisper query with connection to our server instance